The GED® test is a second chance to put your education first.

 Visit GED.com for an in-depth look at the content required for each GED test, along with other

 Take Preparatory Classes

-Contact Lower Columbia College Transitional Studies at (360) 442-2580 to sign up for Adult Basic Education classes at just $25 per quarter.
+Contact Lower Columbia College College and Career Preparation at (360) 442-2580 to sign up for College and Career Preparation classes at just $25 per quarter.
 Financial

 Study on Your Own

 GED textbooks are available at the LCC Bookstore and at your local library.